 We understand the importance of culture and tradition at the time of loss and take pride in having both the knowledge and the flexibility, in our services and surrounding, to create a comfortable environment and relaxed atmosphere where each family and community can observe their own traditional practices.
 As music and song are important elements in native culture, we have guitars on hand and encourage families to bring drums or other instruments.
 We can also provide a smudge bowl along with sage, sweetgrass, tobacco, and cedar.

 We have a wide selection of burial clothing available, including suits, tuxedos, and hand-made white dresses, and can accommodate those dealing with the loss of a child.
 Our selection room also includes a broad range of floral arrangements.

 Upon the retirement of the founder of the firm in 2005, Peter Kilcollins, a third generation funeral director became the new owner and managing director of the Aboriginal Funeral Chapel.
 With more than 35 years of funeral service experience - largely in the Winnipeg area - Peter brings both expertise and very high standards to the management of the firm, while his wife Diane has a full time role in administration and operational support.
-The Kilcollins are assisted by a skilled support team comprised of Harry Jackson, Andrea Dunning, Kevin Chistett, and Donna Van de Walle.
+The Kilcollins are assisted by licensed funeral director and embalmer Lisa Holgate and a skilled support team comprised of Harry Jackson, Vern Wilson and Donna Van de Walle.